TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Framework

 After spatial–temporal mapping and data reuse / allocation decisions, {\loom} has a set of candidate dataflow schedules.
 Each candidate is represented as an MLIR program in which loop nests, memory operations, and data movements (global loads, broadcasts, buffered loads) are fully specified, and every memory or network operation is bound to concrete hardware resources described in the \lstinline{df} dialect (Section~\ref{subsec:hardware-representation}).
 A simplified example is shown in Listing~\ref{lst:mlir-after-passes}.
 The role of the performance model is to estimate the execution time of each candidate, using the compute units, memories, and interconnects defined in the \lstinline{df} description, and then select the top-$k$ candidates for downstream code generation and profiling.

 Figure~\ref{fig:tiles-pipelin-exec} illustrates how the performance model evaluates the overall execution time of the example in Listing~\ref{lst:mlir-after-passes}.
-It evaluates each candidate from the innermost loop outward, aggregating compute, memory, and network costs hierarchically.
+It evaluates from the innermost loop outward, aggregating compute, memory, and network costs hierarchically.

 \textbf{Compute cost per loop body.} We first estimate the execution time of the innermost loop body, treating it as a block-level program running on a single core.
 For a given tile shape, every high-level operator (for example, a \lstinline{linalg.matmul}) is decomposed into the core’s low-level compute intrinsics.
 The available matrix, vector, and scalar units and their throughputs come from the \lstinline{df.mat}, \lstinline{df.vec}, and \lstinline{df.scalar} units attached to that core via \lstinline{df.core} (Section~\ref{subsec:hardware-representation}).